This fresh spring salad with cabbage, camelina oil, snowdrops, and no tulips is the perfect light dish for the season!

 Benefits of Spring Cabbage Salad with Camelina Oil and Snowdrop

-Unlike mature cabbage, its young leaves are gentler on the stomach, making it an excellent choice for those with sensitive digestion.
+Unlike mature varieties, these young leaves are gentler on the stomach.
+This makes spring cabbage an excellent choice for anyone with sensitive digestion.

 Health Benefits of Camelina Oil